Skip to content

 5. Check capability for record-keeping

 Are you currently able to keep detailed time-sequenced records of all algorithms?
-What capability will you need in future?
+What capabilities will you need in future?

 Want to learn more about FCA Compliance?